General

 Create server

-You can create a GPU Server in Services > Compute > Server on the console.
-For more information on how to create a server, see create server.
+You can create an GPU server in i_menu > Services > Compute > Server on the VPC environment console.
+For more information, see Create server.

 Note